Update: A year later: Two important puzzle pieces have landed in my inbox since this post went up for Tyner’s big birthday.

 My Funny Valentine

 A jam session of trio and quintet.
 Mickey Roker and Bob Cranshaw are smoking, so is everybody else.
 Charlie Mariano is especially good on “My Funny Valentine,” every member brings it to the max for “Newport Romp.”
-This is the only time McCoy is heard playing “Woody’n You,” as least in this era.
+This is the only time McCoy is heard playing “Woody’n You” on record.

 McCoy Tyner – Today And Tomorrow